France braces for record temperatures as wildfires rage across Europe

 The fires have killed two, injured about 60 and destroyed between 12,000 and 15,000 hectares of land in Portugal.

-In the United Kingdom, the weather office issued a first-ever “red” warning for extreme heat, cautioning there was a “risk to life”.
+In Britain, the weather office issued a first-ever “red” warning for extreme heat, cautioning there was a “risk to life”.

 Organisers of a four-day march in the Netherlands cancelled the first day of the mass event due to start on Tuesday because of extreme heat.